SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.01_Recent_Advances_in_Speech_Language_Models__A_Survey/Main.md

 ## 1.Introduction: 引言

-Large Language Models (LLMs) have demonstrated remarkable capabilities in generating text and performing a wide array of natural language processing tasks \cite{gpt4,llama3,opt}, serving as powerful foundation models for AI-driven language understanding and generation.
+Large Language Models (LLMs) have demonstrated remarkable capabilities in generating text and performing a wide array of natural language processing tasks ([GPT-4 (2023)](../../Models/LLM/2023.03.15_GPT-4.md); [LLaMA3 (2024)](../../Models/LLM/2024.07.31_LLaMA3.md); [OPT (2022)](../../Models/LLM/2022.05.02_OPT.md)), serving as powerful foundation models for AI-driven language understanding and generation.
 Their success has also spurred numerous applications in various other domains, yet the reliance solely on text-based modalities presents a significant limitation.
 This leads to the development of speech-based generative models, which allow to interact with humans more naturally and intuitively.
-The inclusion of speech not only facilitates real-time voice interactions but also enriches communication by combining both text and speech information \cite{generativedialog2channel,spiritlm}.
+The inclusion of speech not only facilitates real-time voice interactions but also enriches communication by combining both text and speech information \cite{generativedialog2channel,[SpiRit-LM (2024)](../../Models/Speech_LLM/2024.02.08_SpiRit-LM.md)}.

 Given the extensive mutual information between text and speech, it is natural to modify existing LLMs to enable speech interaction capabilities.
 A straightforward approach is to adopt an "Automatic Speech Recognition (ASR) + LLM + Text-to-Speech (TTS)" framework (Figure \ref{fig: architecture of TextLM}) \cite{audiogptASRLLMTTS}.